 We are committed to a long-term growth strategy that includes average annual organic revenue growth in the midsingle digit range, combined with tuck-under acquisitions within each of our service platforms, resulting in targeted average annual growth in revenues of 10% or higher.
-We are targeting some incremental operating leverage and higher growth rates for operating earnings, and earnings per share.
+We are targeting some incremental operating leverage and modestly higher growth rates for operating earnings, and earnings per share.
 Economic conditions will negatively or positively impact these target growth rates in any given year.
+The outlook for 2021 is provided in the midst of the current COVID-19 pandemic and assumes a moderating impact of the negative effects of the pandemic in comparison to 2020.
+To the extent the pandemic environment is the same as or worse than last year, our 2021 revenue and earnings outlook would be tempered.

-In our FirstService Residential segment, revenues are expected to increase at a mid-single digit percentage organic growth rate in 2020 primarily from new business wins.
+In our FirstService Residential segment, revenues are expected to increase at a low to mid-single digit percentage organic growth rate in 2021 primarily from new business wins.
 Any additional tuck-under acquisitions will augment organic growth.
-Operating margins for 2020 are expected to be in-line with 2019.
+Operating margins for 2021 are expected to be in-line with 2020.

-Our FirstService Brands segment is expected to generate mid-single digit percentage organic revenue growth in 2020 primarily from growth of our company-owned operations at California Closets, Paul Davis Restoration, Century Fire, and Global Restoration.
-Tuck-under acquisitions within our company-owned operations at Paul Davis Restoration, Global Restoration, California Closets and Century Fire will add to organic growth.
-Operating margins are expected to remain in-line with 2019, unless influenced by further acquisitions of businesses with different margin profiles.
+Our FirstService Brands segment is expected to generate low to mid-single digit percentage organic revenue growth in 2021 primarily from growth of our company-owned operations.
+Our organic growth at Global Restoration in any given year is dependent on some degree of weather-driven claims activity, which can be unpredictable given the uncertainty of weather patterns.
+Tuck-under acquisitions within our company-owned operations, particularly at Global Restoration and Century Fire, will add to organic growth.
+Operating margins are expected to remain in-line with 2020, unless influenced by further acquisitions of businesses with different margin profiles.

 The foregoing contains forward-looking statements, and readers should refer to "Forward-looking statements and risks" below regarding our cautions relating to these forward-looking statements and the material risk factors that could cause actual results to differ materially from these forward-looking statements.
-The above forward-looking statements are made on the assumption that general economic conditions and the conduct of the Company's businesses remain as they exist on the date hereof, with none of the material risk factors (as noted under "Forward-looking statements and risks" below) occurring during 2020.
+The above forward-looking statements are made on the assumption that general economic conditions and the conduct of the Company's businesses remain as they exist on the date hereof, with none of the material risk factors (as noted under "Forward-looking statements and risks" below) occurring during 2021.